 Applicability of the method

 The COSMIC method may be used to size software such as business applications; real-time software; infrastructure software such as in operating systems; and hybrids of these.
 The common characteristic of all these types of software is that they are dominated by functions that input data, store and retrieve data, and output data.
-The method is not designed to be applicable to size software that is dominated by functions that manipulate data, as in typical scientific and engineering software.
+Experience has shown that the method can also often be successfully applied to size ‘data manipulation-rich’ software, e.g. some scientific/engineering software.

-Subject to the above, the method may be applied to measure the FUR of software:
+Subject to the above, the method may be applied to measure the Functional User Requirements (‘FUR’) of software: